lextm/jekyll-theme-chirpy/_posts/2008-6-9-snmp-design-time-for-parser-details-part-iii.md

 ---
 # How to parse so many file in order?
 And how can I add more files to ObjectRegistry?

 Even though right now the parser is still experimental, ObjectRegistry parses over sixty documents at startup.
-In this way you don’t need to have basic documents at hand before using #SNMP.
+In this way you don't need to have basic documents at hand before using #SNMP.
 Hope this helps.
 <!--more-->

 So back to the first question, how to order those files is in fact EASY.
 If you take a look at the source code, you can see I cache all documents/modules in a list, and parse them until all their dependencies are parsed ahead.